 I remember close to the holidays one year, they invited us up to have a little Christmas celebration before the rest of us flew back to Virginia to spend Christmas with our parents.

-My sister-in-law, Tarin, put out cranberry dip appetizer, and it really intrigued me because I had never seen a dip like this before.
+My sister-in-law, Tarin, put out this cranberry cream cheese dip as an appetizer, and it intrigued me because I had never seen a dip like this before.
 Tarin promised me it was good, so I dug in and didn’t stop.

-The tartness of the berries is balanced with the apricot jam that you mix in with it, and the cream cheese adds a nice savory touch, while the pecans give that nice crunch.
-I typically serve these with Townhouse crackers or Ritz, but you can really serve them with whatever cracker is your favorite, and it will still taste great.
+The tartness of the berries is balanced with the apricot jam mixed in with it, and the cream cheese adds a nice savory touch, while the pecans give that nice crunch.
+I typically serve this cranberry cream cheese dip with Townhouse crackers or Ritz, but you can serve it with whatever cracker is your favorite, and it will still taste great.

 Cranberry Cream Cheese Dip